Photo: Mimi Thian / Unsplash

 Focusing is a process of inner awareness that was originally identified, explored, and developed by Eugene Gendlin.
 It is the mindful practice of allowing our felt sense to guide us into deeper self-knowledge and connection with others.

 The word “Focusing'” is not used in the conventional idea of focused attention.
 It is a metaphor for the process of recognizing subtle, ephemeral sensations.
 We bring them into focus, as one might adjust a pair of binoculars to turn a blurry visual image into clear, recognizable objects.

 This is a powerful practice, but it is not complicated.
 It is based on a natural ability that we all have.
 So the way I like to introduce people to Focusing is to help you notice how you are naturally good at it.

-Please note: You may find it helpful to practice each of the approaches with a friend.
+Please note: You will probably find it very helpful to practice each of the approaches with a friend.
 You need not be physically together to do it.
 You can do it via videoconferencing or even phone.
-The videos you see were done through videoconferencing.